Paulo Fonseca: Former Roma boss contender for Newcastle United manager job as Steve Bruce is sacked

-Former Roma boss Paulo Fonseca has emerged as a contender for the Newcastle United managerial role.
+Former Roma boss Paulo Fonseca has emerged as a contender for the Newcastle United managerial role, with talks expected this week.

 Fonseca came close to being appointed as Tottenham's head coach in the summer and remains keen on taking on a challenge in the Premier League.